For architectural firms not yet embracing real-time rendering and immersive visualization, the design process can be lengthy, costly, and challenging.

 But there is an incredibly simple solution to this - real-time rendering software that plugs directly into modeling software.
 This provides architectural firms with the opportunity to bring realistic 3D visualization experiences directly into the design process, allowing designers and even clients to instantly review the impact of every design decision.

-Solving fragmented design with real-time rendering
+Solving fragmented design with real-time visualization

 Key benefits include the ability to review and walk around and through your model and explore how your design would appear and work in reality.
 It also allows you to create and export still images and other visual formats such as 360-degree panoramas, that can be shared with colleagues and clients to get faster feedback.

-Real-time rendering solves the problem of fragmented design, turning design and visualization into one unified process.
+Real-time visualization solves the problem of fragmented design, turning design and visualization into one unified process.
 You can quickly review changes and communicate these changes, improving collaboration and communication with clients.
 This all leads to better designs, quicker decisions, faster delivery times, and happier customers.

-Real-time rendering and VR with Enscape
+Real-time visualization and VR with Enscape

 It means that you can produce high-quality renderings and access virtual reality with incredible ease and speed.
 It means that you can see a rendering alongside your CAD or BIM model and visualize as you design.
 With Enscape, there is no need to wait until you reach certain project milestones before you create renderings.
 Now, you can visualize at any point in time.